-What Does the DS-64 Passport Form Asks Me?
+What Does the DS-64 Passport Form Ask Me?

-The DS-64 Lost Passport Application Form asks your name and contact information, as well as, the circumstance of how you lost or had your passport stolen.
+The DS-64 Passport Form asks your name and contact information as well as the circumstance for how you lost or had your passport stolen.
 It gives the State Department a good idea of the situation surrounding the loss or theft and provides important information that will enable them to issue you another passport.
 Should you find your old passport, it will be invalid.
 You must also submit a new DS-11 US Passport Application if you are applying for a replacement passport.

 What If I Lost My Passport While I Am Out Of the Country?

-If you have your passport lost or stolen while you are out of the country, you must contact the nearest US Consulate or Embassy to get your passport replaced.
+If you had your passport lost or stolen while you were out of the country, you must contact the nearest US Consulate or Embassy to get your passport replaced.